 What does the Public Trustee do?

 The Public Trustee often acts when no one else is able to take responsibility for a person’s estate.
-Situations when the Public Trustee can act on behalf of members of the public include:

-- Acting as a trustee for a minor who receives money in an insurance settlement or inheritance but does not have a parent or guardian who is able to manage the money.
+The Public Trustee can act as a trustee for a person under the age of 19 who receives money in an insurance settlement or inheritance or as a named beneficiary, but does not have a parent or guardian who was named as a trustee to manage the money.

-- Serving as a representative for an adult in need of representation who is not able to manage their own finances and has not appointed an attorney to act for them.
+The Public Trustee can serve as a representative for an adult who cannot manage their own finances and has not given someone enduring power of attorney to act for them.

 Is the Public Trustee required to represent everyone who asks for its help?

-- help to mediate disputes in a family
+- help a family solve a disagreement

 What does the Public Trustee cost?